kota999/gorm/README.md

   * For backup options

         -box                ... register your trash-box directory
-                                if use this option, rt command skip other options
+                                if use this option, gorm command skip other options

         -c, -C              ... clear your trash-box directory